Tristannn1337/Ivory/README.md

     -   Bond fractions can be staked to force liquidation.
     -   Without a bond fraction being staked, the operator may trigger an automatic renewal.
     -   Unstaked fractions may still get liquidated and liquidated fractions sit idle until claimed.
+-   Term Curation
+    -   Principal limited to increments of 0.5 ether for listing simplicity?
+    -   Principal maximum of 30, minimum of 1?
+Needs to be based on analysis of validator balance value over time given projected EV.
+    -   APR Minimum of 0.01, unbounded maximum.
+    -   Grace period of +/- 7 days, roughly based on the amount of time expected in a state of non-finality.
+    -   Maturity maximum of 30 years, minimum of 1 month.
+        -   Make the maximum be a function of how long the contract has existed... for example, upon deployment the maximum could be 1 year and over the course of the next 5-10 years the maximum would be interpolated to it's final value of 30.
+Would allow the contract to stand the test of time before allowing people to make such long term commitments.
+    -   More complex relationships between terms will be necessary... a bond with a low principal may be allowed longer maturity while high principal bonds require short maturity in order to satisfy EV projections relative to stake.

 ## 3. Ivory Parade